 President and FounderCompany: The Winters Group, Inc.

-Mary-Frances is the author of four books: We Can’t Talk about That at Work!: How to Talk about Race, Religion, Politics, and Other Polarizing Topics (2017); Only Wet Babies Like Change: Workplace Wisdom for Baby Boomers; Inclusion Starts With “I”; and CEOs Who Get It—Diversity Leadership From the Heart and Soul.
-She has also authored a chapter in the book, Diversity at Work: The Practice of Inclusion (2013), and numerous articles.
+Mary-Frances is the author of four books: “We Can’t Talk about That at Work!: How to Talk about Race, Religion, Politics, and Other Polarizing Topics” (2017), “Only Wet Babies Like Change: Workplace Wisdom for Baby Boomers,” “Inclusion Starts With ‘I’,” and “CEOs Who Get It: Diversity Leadership from the Heart and Soul.”
+She also authored a chapter in the book, “Diversity at Work: The Practice of Inclusion” (2013) and numerous articles.

 She is a graduate of the University of Rochester with undergraduate degrees in English and psychology, and a master’s degree in business administration from the William E. Simon Executive Development Program.
 She received an honorary doctorate from Roberts Wesleyan College.